Skip to main content Skip to secondary navigation

 • Only Academic Council or UML faculty are eligible to teach Frosh Seminars.

-• For faculty in GSB, GSE, LAW, and SoM, Frosh Seminars typically count as Overload teaching with a supplemental payment of $12,000 to the instructor.
-Updated compensation information for 2024-25 will be posted soon.
-To be eligible, the instructor should already have a 75% FTE appointment in a salaried position before adding the IntroSem.
+• To be eligible for a supplemental payment, the instructor should already have a 75% FTE appointment in a salaried position before adding the IntroSem.
 The base salary should also meet the minimum state labor requirements, with the supplemental payment amount not included in this calculation.

 Units & Weekly Class Meetings: